 ‘Te maata i taau ka oronga ko te maata rai ia i taau ka rauka.’ - The more you give the more you receive.
 Kia orana e kia manuia

-Marie Schmidt is Samoan and is currently a member of the PACIFICA West Auckland Branch.
+Marie Schmidt is Samoan, Tongan and a proud member of the PACIFICA West Auckland Branch.
 She has held former positions of Secretary for the Whitireia Branch in Porirua, National Communications Officer (2017) and Assistant National Treasurer (2020) for the National Executive.

-Marie is a working group member on the Auckland Government Women’s Network (AGWN) and has been co-opted on the committee for the Porirua Pasifika Community Patrol.
-She has worked for the Ministry of Social Development for 34 years and is currently the Lead Advisor for Pasefika Proud in the Pacific and Community Capability Team in the Ministry.
+Marie is a working group and komiti member on the Auckland Government Women’s Network (AGWN) and has been co-opted on the committee for the Porirua Pasifika Community Patrol.
+She has worked for the Ministry of Social Development for 34 years and is currently a Principal Advisor in the Maori Partnerships and Community team in the Ministry.

 I'm a proud New Zealand-born Samoan and call both Papauta, Apia and Papatoetoe, Auckland home.
 A founding member of PACIFICA Manukau, I've been branch secretary for the past three years and thrive in the sisterhood that PACIFICA offers.

 I work in capacity building for Pacific organisations and help mainstream organisations better serve their Pacific clients.
 I am an experienced community capacity and capability builder with a strong focus on collaboration and equity.
 I actively seek to understand community aspirations and work collaboratively to empower their achievement.
 I have specialist knowledge in injury prevention, community engagement, working on complex strategic initiatives, and facilitation.